-Vehicle owners accountable for learner drivers
+Car owners will be held accountable for learner driver accidents

 Vehicle owners may become equally culpable for learners dangerous driving